-Once you have completed a broad assessment, conversations within your organisation should aim to identify which areas are seen as most in need of improvement, then lay out a roadmap for working towards these improvements.
+Once you have completed a broad assessment, conversations within your organisation should aim to identify the areas most in need of improvement, then lay out a roadmap for working towards these improvements.

 As mentioned earlier, relatively few organisations in the conservation sector have addressed the systematisation of their conservation information, which is required for high performance.
 One process that is well positioned to fulfil this role is the Open Standards for the practice of conservation, developed by the Conservation Measures Partnership.
-The Standard provides a rigorous "best-practice" process for doing conservation work, while the supporting systems, Miradi and Miradi Share, provide the information management capabilities.
+The Standard provides a rigorous "bestpractice" process for doing conservation work, while the supporting systems, Miradi and Miradi Share, provide the information management capabilities.

 Once fully adopted, use of the Open Standards and its supporting systems will generally place an organisation at Level 4.
-If this adoption is pursued through to full institutionalisation2, an organisation can conceivably be operating at Level 5.
+If this adoption is pursued through to full institutionalisation, an organisation can conceivably be operating at Level 5.